Item Title

 Photography SEBASTIEN LEBAN

-Transposition into a contemporary universe is often a preferred solution to bring a work closer to an audience.
-But by apprehending Mitridate, it appeared to us that no displacement of time or action was enough to understand the multiplicity of the tragedy and to highlight its music.
+Transposing into a contemporary world is often a favored solution to bring the audience closer to a performance.
+But, when capturing Mithridate, it seemed to us that no change of period or action would be enough to understand the multiple aspects of the tragedy and highlight the music.

-Because Mitridate is an epic and political play, a love tragedy and a personal drama.
-It is a tragedy with multiple dramas, built in reverse, whose unity is expressed in their resolution in a single event: the death of Mitridate.
+For Mithridate is a political epic, a tragedy of love and personal drama.
+It is a tragedy with many dramas, built backward, the unity of which is expressed in one moment: the death of Mithridate.

-We see Mitridate above all as a drama about the end of life, about the loss of military power of course, but also sexual, physical and psychological; the story of his encounter with realities stronger than his desires.
+We consider Mithridate to be a drama about old age, the loss of military power of course, but also the loss of sexual, physical, and psychological power; it is the tale of his encounter with realities that are stronger than his desires.

-We have chosen to widen the stage frame and represent this multiplicity by a triptych
+We have chosen to widen the stage and represent these multiple aspects in a tryptic.

 Mitridate